 • You can use a paper will kit or purchase Willful’s $99 Will plan (will in front of witnesses)

-In all three examples above, the will you create is called a “will in front of witnesses” - it is a different type of will than a notarial will.
+In the examples above, the will you create is called a “will in front of witnesses” - it is a different type of will than a notarial will.
 The main difference is that a notarial will does not require probate, whereas any other type does require probate.

 Learn more about different types of wills in Quebec →